oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/reusing-rcu.md

       > ewallet.p12
     ```

-Alternatively, you can use the `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/opss_wallet_util.sh -s` command to export the wallet file (pass `-?` to this script's command-line arguments and defaults).
+Alternatively, you can use the `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/utils/opss_wallet.sh -s` command to export the wallet file (pass `-?` to see this script's command-line arguments and defaults).

 To reuse the wallet:
   - Create a secret with a key named `walletPassword` that contains the same OPSS password that you specified in the original domain and make sure that your domain resource `configuration.opss.walletPasswordSecret` attribute names this secret.